 Any conflict between statements made in this benefit summary and the plan documents shall be governed by the applicable plan documents.
-Gundersen Health System may find it necessary to add, modify or change any or all benefits or premium contributions stated herein.
+Gundersen Medical Foundation may find it necessary to add, modify or change any or all benefits or premium contributions stated herein.

-There are 40 town houses located on the immediate hospital grounds reserved for residents; however, on campus housing is optional.
-These apartments rent for $625 per month.
-Included in this cost are all utility bills (heat, electricity, water, and local telephone service).
+There are 50 town houses located on the immediate hospital grounds reserved for residents/fellows; however, on campus housing is optional.
+These townhomes rent for $675.00 per month.
+Included in this cost are all utility bills (heat, electricity, and water).
 Additionally, this cost includes basic cable and high-speed internet access.
-The apartments can be totally furnished, semi-furnished or unfurnished.
-Each apartment has a living room, dining room, kitchen, and laundry area with individual washers and dryers downstairs, and two bedrooms, bathroom and study/den upstairs.
+The townhomes can be totally furnished, semi-furnished, or unfurnished.
+Each townhome has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, bathroom and study/den.
 All are individually heated and air-conditioned.
 Garden space is also available.
 No pets are allowed in the housing complex.
-Learn more about resident housing.

-Each resident, spouse, and any dependent children under the age of 18 receive a 20% discount on all non-insurance covered services at Gundersen.
+Each resident/fellow, spouse, and any dependent children under the age of 18 receive a 20% discount on all non-insurance covered services at Gundersen.

 Some examples of services to which this discount would apply include refractive eye surgery, optometry services, such as eye wear, including prescription eyeglasses and contacts, cosmetic surgery, hearing aid, and dentures.
-(Please note that this is not an all inclusive and you should check with the Gundersen Health Plan for specific coverage details.)
+(Please note that this is not all-inclusive and you should check with the Gundersen Health Plan for specific coverage details.)

 Short Term Disability Insurance

-Short-term disability insurance is also available to you if you are interested.
+Short-term disability insurance is also available to you if you are interested at your expense.

 Professional Liability Insurance

-Residents are insured for professional liability under the Gundersen Clinic Professional Liability Insurance Plan, a self-insurance plan approved by the State Office of the Commissioner of Insurance.
+Residents/fellows are insured for professional liability under the Gundersen Clinic, Ltd. Professional Liability Insurance Plan, a self-insurance plan approved by the Wisconsin Office of the Commissioner of Insurance.
 Coverage is provided on an occurrence basis to limits of $1,000,000/$3,000,000.
-Coverage above this primary professional liability insurance, in an unlimited amount, is provided by law by the Wisconsin Patient’s Compensation Fund.
-The Gundersen Medical Foundation pays all required premiums and fund contributions for this coverage on behalf of its residents.
+Coverage above this primary professional liability insurance, in an unlimited amount, is provided by law by the Wisconsin Injured Patients and Families Compensation Fund.
+The Gundersen Medical Foundation pays all required premiums and fund contributions for this coverage on behalf of its residents/fellows.

-Each resident is covered under Workman's Compensation and normal laws apply.
+Each resident/fellow is covered under Worker's Compensation and normal laws apply.

 Vacation time includes a maximum of fifteen (15) weekdays, which may be taken throughout the academic year either as single days or as a one-week block.
 No more than seven (7) calendar days (including weekend days) are allowed off of any one-month rotation.
 Fourteen day (including weekend days) vacations may be arranged by using the last week of one rotation and the first week of the next rotation, with the approval of the program director.
 (See your specific residency handbook for additional details.)

-Each resident may receive up to (5) five working days for educational experiences per academic year for the general purpose of maintaining, continuing, or enhancing his/her education, training, or skill level, within his/her field of expertise.
+Each resident/fellow may receive up to (5) five working days for educational experiences per academic year for the general purpose of maintaining, continuing, or enhancing his/her education, training, or skill level, within his/her field of expertise.
 (See your specific residency handbook for additional details.)
-First year residents receive $800, second year residents receive $1,600, third year residents receive $1,800, fourth year residents receive $2,000, fifth year residents receive $2,500, and sixth year residents receive $3,000 per year for meeting and other education expenses (e.g., books).
+First year residents receive $800, second year residents receive $1,600, third year residents receive $1,800, fourth year residents/fellows receive $2,000, fifth year residents/fellows receive $2,500, and sixth year residents/fellows receive $3,000 per year for meeting and other education expenses (e.g., books).
 Expenses other than those listed in the guidelines will not be reimbursed from this allowance (please review and adhere to Gundersen policy GL-1035).
 Special funds are available for resident/fellow paper presentations.
 You may use up to $800 of your CME monies to purchase iPad which is owned by Gundersen Health System and must be returned at the end of your residency/fellowship.

 Total Time Away From Training

-A maximum of thirty (30) calendar days (including weekend days) throughout the academic year is permitted for authorized time away from training, which includes job/fellowship interviews, vacation, illness, parental or family leave, or pregnancy-related disabilities.
+A maximum of thirty (30) calendar days (including weekend days) throughout the academic year is permitted for authorized time away from training, which includes job/fellowship interviews, vacation, illness, and family medical leave, HR Policy (HR-520).
 (See your specific residency handbook for additional details.)
 Training must be extended to make up any absences exceeding thirty (30) days per year of training as total time away may have repercussions on ability to qualify for board certification, depending upon the specialty's requirements.
 Each resident should consult their respective Board's application materials to verify required number and composition of residency weeks by year.

 Total Time Away for Extended Residency

-If residency program is extended for a resident, that resident may earn 2.5 days (including weekend days) away from training, per month, after completing the first ninety (90) days of the extended residency time.
-If the residency program is extended until the end of the academic year, the resident may earn up to twenty-two and a half (22.5) days (including weekend days).
+If residency program is extended for a resident/fellow, that resident/fellow may earn 2.5 days (including weekend days) away from training, per month, after completing the first ninety (90) days of the extended residency time.
+If the residency program is extended until the end of the academic year, the resident/fellow may earn up to twenty-two and a half (22.5) days (including weekend days).
 Of that total time away, two-thirds of the accrued leave time may be used for vacation and the additional one-third can be used for other authorized time away.

 A one-time allowance up to $2,500 is offered to individuals entering our categorical residency programs with an expected duration of three years or longer.

-Children of residents are eligible to attend a child-care center on the immediate Gundersen grounds, provided openings are available.
-Please contact the program coordinator for more specific information if necessary for your personal situation.
+Children of residents/fellows are eligible to attend a child-care center on the immediate Gundersen grounds, provided openings are available.
+Please contact the program specialist for more specific information if necessary for your personal situation.

 Licensure in the State of Wisconsin and Drug Enforcement Agency (DEA) registration fees are 100% paid by Gundersen.

-Continental breakfast is provided at morning teaching conferences, and lunch is provided at each noon teaching conference five days a week.
-Residents on call are provided with a $1,200 meal stipend for the academic year.
+Continental breakfast is provided at morning teaching conferences, and lunch is provided at noon teaching conferences, three days a week.
+Residents/fellows are provided with a $1,200 meal stipend for the academic year.

 Health Sciences Library

-The Health Sciences Library has been an integral part of Gundersen for more than 40 years.
-As the second largest hospital library in the state, the collection contains approximately 650 journal titles and 3,000 textbooks.
-Electronic resources including, Ovid, MD Consult, Micromedex, and Up-To-Date, are available via Gundersen's intranet.
+The Health Sciences Library is an integral part of Gundersen Health System.
+As the second largest hospital library in the state, the collection contains over 4000 on-line/print journal titles and over 3,000 on-line/print textbooks.
+Electronic resources including, Ovid, ClinicalKey, Micromedex, LexiComp, VisualDX, and Up-To-Date are available via Gundersen's intranet.
 You have 24/7/365 access to the main library area by use of your identification badge.

 If living off campus, parking is available at no charge in one of the immediate physician lots.

-Gundersen offers a My Health Room located on the La Crosse campus.
+Gundersen recently opened the My Health Room located right here on the La Crosse campus.
 The My Health Room is a fully equipped fitness facility offering a wide variety of cardiovascular and weight lifting equipment.
 There is no cost for Gundersen employees to use the My Health Room facility.
 An array of fitness classes are available and offered at very reasonable rates.

-Gundersen Medical Foundation sponsors resident city recreational league teams in basketball, softball, broomball, and volleyball.
+Gundersen Medical Foundation sponsors resident/fellow city recreational league teams in basketball, softball, broomball, and volleyball.
 In addition, two season lift tickets are available for use at Mt.
 La Crosse for skiing.
-Discounted lift passes are offered to spouses, children or guests of the resident.
+Discounted lift passes are offered to spouses, children or guests of the resident/fellow.